 Examine the appearance of the shoe before determining whether to add extra vinegar or alcohol.
 Trust your judgement; it is the finest verdict.

-The nicest part about using alcohol or vinegar is that it quickly evaporates, so don’t worry about getting the shoe wet!
+The nicest part about needing alcohol or vinegar is that it quickly evaporates, so don’t worry about getting the shoe It!

 If you find that the texture of your shoe is uneven, it’s time to groom it back to perfection!
 A basic plastic razor or specialist shaving equipment will assist in restoring the shoes to their former brilliance.